Most succession plans fail not because the successor was wrong, but because the preparation was never done.

 Most businesses are significantly less transferable than the owner initially believes once operational and financial dependence is evaluated objectively.

-You have an honest, structured view of where the business stands today and what needs to change before a transition is realistic.
+What changes: You have an honest, structured view of where the business stands today and what needs to change before a transition is realistic.

 Succession Path and Strategy